-- Any touch used with Resonance Repatterning is performed with the client fully clothed.
+- Any touch used with Repatterning is performed with the client fully clothed.
 The belly button does not need to be exposed, to perform an umbilical muscle check.
-Any practice wherein the client is unclothed is in no way related to or a part of Resonance Repatterning.
+Any practice wherein the client is unclothed is in no way related to or a part of Repatterning.

 - A consent form allowing the client the choice of whether to be touched or not will be provided at the initial meeting, or anytime thereafter at the client’s request.